DDTBOX/tutorials/DDTBox Tutorial.md

 Describe the data structure used for DDTBox and how other types of data (e.g. behavioural data) can be prepared for decoding.

+DDTBox can also be used for multivariate decoding of other data types than EEG, for example patterns of eye movements or the trajectory of the subject's hand in a behavioural reaching task.

+The EEG data structure used by DDTBox is of the form:

+EEGdata{run, condition}(timepoints, channels, trials)

+This means that matrices of timepoint x channel x trial are stored in each cell denoting a different condition/run combination.
+In this data, a run refers to a block of trials.
+If using single-trials, there is usually only one run in the dataset.
+For other types of data once can substitute timepoints and channels for dimension 1 and dimension 2 of the relevant dataset.
+For example, in an eye tracking experiment the dimension "timepoints" may still refer to a time after stimulus onset, whereas one could use two "channels" to record the x and y coordinates of the subject's gaze fixation.

 ###Configuration settings

 Outline the main configuration settings that can be input into DDTBox, with a clear explanation of each one.